Bulletin one hundred and sixty four

 God sovereignly resolved to sacrifice Himself as provision for those who would be His and for any who in reality would be believers, rather than abusing His love through turning it into force, as some people do, whether by mere thrust or canny cunning.
 Hence the call and consequence in the mercy of the loving God is incarnation, humiliation, place as a sin sacrifice, offered to all, taken by some (I John 2:1.
 Psalm 40:1-6, John 3:16), through the work of the cross, the acme of revelation (cf. Galatians 6:14).
 Hence incarnation, which this Psalm 40 predicts, and indeed the death date, giving man so long to ponder, centuries beforehand, as in Daniel 9 (Bulletin 159).

-This is the domain sought for man by God, bypassing pathology of spirit, so that the outcome is home for those who desire it; and on the other hand, one of being at last forsaken, through the negative craving or desire of those who would prefer it so (John 3:19).
+This is the domain sought for man by God, bypassing pathology of spirit, so that the outcome is home for those who desire it; and on the other hand, it is one of being at last forsaken, through the negative craving or desire of those who would prefer it gone (John 3:19).
 Though the hope is false, the confidence null in this, their desire before the truth of the Lord, is to try otherwise and they gain it...

 The divine reality, God, acts without being invasive or evasive (I John 4:9-16).